Maria-A-P/homs_demo_support_request_manual/readme.md

 Download the repo as a zip file or clone the repo.

-support_request.adoc is an auxiliary asciidoctor file
+"support_request.adoc" is an auxiliary asciidoctor file

 "support_request.pdf"  -  pdf version of the manual